UC Berkeley School of Law (via Zoom)

 Virtual UC Berkeley School of Law

-Attorneys, Title IX officers, activists, and others who work on the issue of sexual harassment at schools, colleges, and universities.
+Litigators, advisors, investigators, and human resource professionals, and others who work on the issue of sexual harassment in the workplace.

-For attorneys, this course will be approved for up to 10 hours of California MCLE credit, which will include 1 hour of elimination of bias credit.
+For attorneys, this course will be approved for up to 10 hours of California MCLE credit.

 Regular Program Rate:

 - Members and supporters of our partner bar associations